handsontable/hyperformula/README.md

 ---

 HyperFormula is a headless spreadsheet built in TypeScript, serving as both a parser and evaluator of spreadsheet formulas.
-It can be seamlessly integrated into your browser or utilized as a service with Node.js as your back-end technology.
+It can be integrated into your browser or utilized as a service with Node.js as your back-end technology.

 ## What HyperFormula can be used for?
-HyperFormula doesn't assume any existing user interface, making it a great general-purpose library that can be used in various business applications.
+HyperFormula doesn't assume any existing user interface, making it a general-purpose library that can be used in various business applications.
 Here are some examples:

 - Custom spreadsheet-like app
 - Business logic builder